 Remuneration refers to all amounts paid to, and receivable by, an employee (excluding pension contributions) and includes sums due by way of expenses allowances, and the estimated money value of any other benefits received by an employee otherwise than in cash.

-Senior employees whose salaries in 2012/13 and 2011/12 (not total remuneration) were above £50,000 are shown by job title in the tables below.
-The term senior employee applies to the Chief Fire Officer and his direct reports.
+Senior employees are shown by job title in the tables below.
+The term senior employee applies to the Chief Fire Officer and Directors.